No. 12 Bangor Street Railway with its original type of trolley

 With the opening of these routes, the Bangor Street Railway (BSR) had 7.25 miles of track.
 During the fiscal year ending September 30, 1890, the company reported a total of 616,258 passengers for a total of $30,189 in receipts and a net profit of $8,632.
 Car tickets were issued on several lines.

-In the following years, some track was extended to improve service in town and during 1895, while the new Bangor, Orono, & Old Town Railway was being constructed, having in mind its eventual route into downtown Bangor, BSR revised its track plans.
+In the following years, some track was extended to improve service in town, and during 1895, while the new Bangor, Orono, & Old Town Railway was being constructed, having in mind its eventual route into downtown Bangor, BSR revised its track plans.
 In addition, the Main Street line was double-tracked as a result of plans for another new railway line project, the Bangor, Hampden & Winterport Railway.

 In August 1902, President Theodore Roosevelt was a visitor to Bangor.
-So popular was this Great American in the Queen City, that the street railway was hard-pressed to handle the crowds which turned out to see him.
+So popular was this Great American in the Queen City, that the street railway was hard-pressed to handle the crowds that turned out to see him.

 In 1902, the final construction work of the Bangor Street Railway took place.
 Under Public Works Company management, BSR extended the Center Street line from the junction of Center and Congress Streets through Center Street to the corner of Poplar Street.
 This line was further extended through Poplar, Leighton, Congress, Fountain, and Jefferson Streets back to a connection at Center Street to form a loop operation that opened on August 13, 1904.
 The BSR, other than the Brewer Division, had no suburban lines of its own.
 It remained for consolidation in 1905 to place the suburban lines, together with the city routes, into one integrated system.